Ladies' Days, 10.15am - 2.45pm.

 LIVING WATER

-Join Chris Duffett as he leads a day of creative reflection on the theme of Living Water, taking the story of the woman at the well encountering Jesus, as the inspiration for the day.
+Join us as Chris leads a day of creative reflection on the theme of Living Water, taking the story of the woman at the well encountering Jesus, as the inspiration for the day.

 For a taster of how art helps us connect with God watch this short film: